dloscutoff/pipdoc/docs/Operator list.md

 The following operators change the way other operators are used, when applied on them.

-`$` Fold: occurs before a binary operator; the resulting compound operator is unary, with the same precedence as the original binary operator
+`$` Fold, `\$` Scan: occur before a binary operator; the resulting compound operator is unary, with the same precedence as the original binary operator

 `*` Map: occurs after a unary operator; arity and precedence remain the same